Nationwide Property Records, Liens, & Documents, including Deeds

 • Joint tenancy with right of survivorship: Two or more persons own a property.
 A joint tenant with the common law right of survivorship means the survivor inherits the property without reference to the decedent's will.
 Creditors may sue to have the property divided to settle claims against one of the owners.

-• Tenancy by the entireties: A husband and wife own the property with the common law right of survivorship so, if one dies, the other automatically inherits.
+• Tenancy by the entireties: A husband and wife own the property with the common law right of survivorship, so if one dies, the other automatically inherits.

-What is Property Deed?
+What is a Property Deed?

 What are Counties?